 Residents were supported to engage in meaningful activities on an individual basis.
-Although a small number of the residents were reluctant to engage in many pursuits within the community, they were encouraged to engage in activities and chores within the centre.
-On the day of inspection two of the residents attended their day service whilst another resident went for a days outing with staff to train spot and to have lunch.
-One of the residents was a member of a local golf club and was planning a golfing holiday abroad.
+Both of the residents were engaged in a formal day service programme which had recommenced in the preceding four week period.
+On the day of inspection one of the residents was not attending their service as they had been feeling unwell.
 In line with national guidance regarding COVID-19, the centre had implemented restrictions impacting the resident's access to some activities in the community.
 However, with the lifting of restrictions there was evidence that residents were re-engaging in a range of activities.
-Examples of activities that residents engaged in included, walks to local scenic areas, gardening, listening to music, shopping, arts and crafts, outdoor cinema and concerts, golf, drives, pampering manicures and dining out.
+Examples of activities that residents engaged in included, walks to local scenic areas, drives, family visits and dining out.
+One of the residents was involved in a local 'tidy towns' committee through their day service programme.
 The centre had its own car which was used by staff to drive residents to various activities and outings.
-One of the residents independently used public transport to visit family and attend their day service programme.
-The provider had commenced a 'meaningful day' programme of activities for residents across the service during the pandemic.
-A number of these activities were still being provided on a weekly basis which residents in the centre could access as they chose.
-It was reported that a number of music concerts booked pre COVID-19, had been rescheduled and it was proposed that residents would attend in 2022.
+The provider had put in place a 'meaning full' day programme of activities when the COVID-19 national restrictions were being enforced.
+Elements of the programme were still being continued at the time of this inspection.
+For example, exercise classes, cookery, massage and a walking group.
+Both of the residents were reported to enjoy engaging in some of these activities.

 The full complement of staff were in place at the time of inspection.
 The majority of the staff team had been working in the centre for a prolonged period.
-This meant that there was consistency of care for each of the residents and enabled relationships between the residents and staff to be maintained.
+This meant that there was consistency of care for both of the residents and enabled relationships between the residents and staff to be maintained.
 The inspector noted that the resident's needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.